jxwleong/stm32-usart/Readme.md

 [4] Universal asynchronous receiver-transmitter, Wikipedia, 2020.
 Available at: https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter (viewed on 4 May 2020)
 [5] BASICS OF UART COMMUNICATION, Circuit Basics.
 Available at: https://www.circuitbasics.com/basics-uart-communication/ (viewed on 4 May 2020)
 [6] USART vs UART: Know the difference, Beningo, 2015.
 Available at: https://www.edn.com/usart-vs-uart-know-the-difference/ (viewed on 4 May 2020)
-[7] Difference between UART and USARt (UART vs USART), Amlendra.
-Available at: https://aticleworld.com/difference-between-uart-and-usart/ viewed on 4 May 2020)
+[7] Difference between UART and USART (UART vs USART), Amlendra.
+Available at: https://aticleworld.com/difference-between-uart-and-usart/ (viewed on 4 May 2020)

 <br/>